idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **QA > Consistency checks > Fragments consistency check (Memory)** = Check for segment pairs that do not have terms consistent with entries in your translation memories.

 **QA > Consistency checks > Terms consistency check (Glossary)** = Check for segment pairs that do not have terms consistent with entries in your glossaries.
+This prompts you to select the glossaries.

 **QA > Consistency checks > Translation conformity check** = Check for segment pairs that do not have translations consistent with entries in your translation memories.
 You will be asked to